run-house/runhouse/README.md

 1. Just as **PyTorch** lets you send a model or tensor `.to(device)`, Runhouse OSS lets you do `my_fn.to('gcp_a100')` or `my_table.to('s3')`: send functions and data to any of your compute or data infra, all in Python, and continue to interact with them eagerly (there's no DAG) from your existing code and environment.
 Think of it as an expansion pack to Python that lets it take detours to remote machines or manipulate remote data.
 2. Just as **Terraform** is a unified language for creation and destruction of infra, the Runhouse APIs are a unified interface into existing compute and data systems.
 See what we already support and what's on the roadmap, below.
-3. Runhouse resources can be shared across environments or teams, providing a **Google Drive**-like layer for sharing, visibility, and management across all your infra and providers.
+3. Runhouse resources can be shared across environments or teams, providing a **Google Drive**-like layer for accessibility, visibility, and management across all your infra and providers.

 This allows you to:
-* Call your preprocessing, training, and inference all on different hardware from inside a single notebook or script
+* Call your preprocessing, training, and inference each on different hardware from inside a single notebook or script
 * Slot that script into a single orchestrator node rather than translate it into an ML pipeline DAG of docker images
 * Share any of those services or data artifacts with your team instantly, and update them over time

-By way of a visual,

 [//]: # (![img.png]&#40;docs/assets/img.png&#41;)
 [//]: # (![img_1.png]&#40;docs/assets/img_1.png&#41;)